octimot/StoryToolkitAI/README.md

 The tool also supports direct translation to English by clicking the "Translate Timeline to English" button.
 However, it will not generate any original language transcription together with the translation.

 ---

+# Known issues
+There seems to be a problem with the Resolve libraries on some Windows 10 machines, but we're trying to find a fix.
+If you're running the tool on a Windows 10 machine with Resolve 18 and it works, please get in touch.

+To report any issues, please use the Issues tab here on Github: https://github.com/octimot/StoryToolkitAI/issues

 # Contributions
 This tool is developed and maintained by Octavian Mot (https://mots.us).